soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

 **Verify and Test the app**

-1. To Verify the app status, use:
+1. To Verify the installed apps and an app status, use:

    ```
+   sh app-hosting list
    sh app-hosting detail appid cleu25
    ```
 2. Connect to the app